MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

     cd "C:\Program Files\Microsoft\EdmUploadAgent"

-23. Authorize with your Account to upload the database to your tenant by running the following:
+23. Authorize with your Account to upload the database to your tenant by running the following cmdlet:

     .\EdmUploadAgent.exe /Authorize